We have been here before.

 Web 2.0: everyone gets to participate.

-The AI era, done right: everyone gets access to intelligence that reasons about their specific situation.
+The AI era, done right: everyone gets access to amplified intelligence.

 The human in the loop is not the problem.
 The human in the loop is the whole point.